top of page

 Many of us label every heightened physical state as “anxiety.”
 But what if it’s simply energy?

-Reframing shifts you from fear to action.
-It reminds your brain that this energy can serve a purpose—whether it’s preparation, focus, or motivation.
+Instead of saying, “I’m anxious,” try: “This is energy.
+I can use it.”
+This reframing shifts you from fear to action.
+It reminds your brain that this energy can serve a purpose—be it preparation, focus, or motivation.

 5. Meta-Positioning: Step Outside the Spiral